 \paragraph{Image Generation.} We compare our models with Emu~\citep{sun2023emu1}, SEED-LLaMA~\citep{seedllama}, GILL~\citep{koh2023GILL}, and AnyGPT~\citep{Zhan2024AnyGPT} for image generation.
-We use two benchmarks, \textit{i.e.}, MS-COCO~\citep{lin2014mscoco} Karpathy test split and Flickr30K~\citep{plummer2015flickr30k}.
-Following GILL~\citep{koh2023GILL} and SEED-LLaMA~\citep{seedllama}, we use CLIP-I as the metric that evaluates the similarity between the generated images and the ground-truth images with the image encoder in CLIP~\citep{radford2021clip}.
-As shown in Table \ref{tab:image-generation-experiments} and Table \ref{tab:imagen-more} the pre-trained model and instruction-tuned model of MIO both have competitive image generation capabilities.
-Note that beyond single image generation abilities, our model can also exhibit multi-image generation capabilities such as generating visual stories, image sequences, and even visual thoughts as illustrated in \S\ref{sec:demos}.
+We use two benchmarks: MS-COCO~\citep{lin2014mscoco} Karpathy test split and Flickr30K~\citep{plummer2015flickr30k}.
+Following GILL~\citep{koh2023GILL} and SEED-LLaMA~\citep{seedllama}, we use CLIP-I as the metric that evaluates the similarity between the generated and the ground-truth images with the CLIP image encoder~\citep{radford2021clip}.
+As shown in Table \ref{tab:image-generation-experiments} and \ref{tab:imagen-more}, the pre-trained and instruction-tuned model of MIO both have competitive image generation abilities.
+Note that beyond single image generation, our model can also exhibit multi-image generation capabilities such as generating visual stories, image sequences, and visual thoughts as illustrated in \S\ref{sec:demos}.